preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 My Sites
 ===========================

-The My sites control makes it possible for the end user to navigate to all sites that the user has access to.
+The My Sites control makes it possible for an end user to navigate to all sites that the user has access to.

 .. image:: my-sites-b-new2.png

-Using the My sites quick search the user can find sites that the user has access to, based on any of the following base templates:

-+ Team Site (STS#0)
-+ Document Workspace (STS#2)
-+ Project Site (PROJECTSITE#O)
-+ Blog (BLOG#0)
-+ Community Site (COMMUNITY#0)
-+ Wiki Site (WIKI#0)

-Four tabs can be available in the control:
+Four tabs can be configured in the control:

-+ **FOLLOWING**: Lists all sites that the user are following.
++ **FOLLOWING**: Lists all sites that the user is following.
 + **LAST VISITED**: Lists the sites the user has visited recently.
 + **MEMBER OF**: Lists all sites the user is member of (has member access or owner access to).
-+ **ALL**: Can be used to serch for any site, available for the user.
++ **ALL**: Can be used to search for any site the user has read access to.

 The user can follow or unfollow a site by clicking the star, in the search result or the Last visited or Member of lists.
 A grey star indicates that the site is not followed and a black or colored star indicates that the user follows the site.

 Two things will happen when a user follows a site:

-+ The site will be available as a quick link in the "Follwing" list in the My sites control.
++ The site will be available as a quick link in the "Following" tab in the My Sites control.
 + Any conversations in the newsfeed on the site will be available in the user feed on the start page.

 Settings for the control